-How to Cook Rice – a tried and tested method of cooking rice on the stove.
+Tried and tested method on How to Cook Rice on the Stove Top.
 Any size pot may be used.
 No measuring cup needed.
 Comes out perfect each time!

-Before the invention of the rice cooker, rice was traditionally cooked in a clay pot on a stove.
-While measuring cups were seldom used, there was actually a form of measurement on how much water was needed.
-It was a rudimentary method and one that is used to this day that works every time.
+Rice was traditionally cooked in a clay pot on a stove before the invention of the rice cooker.
+While most families seldom use measuring cups, there was actually a form of measurement on the amount of water required to cook the rice.
+It was a rudimentary method and one that is used to this day.

-How to Cook Rice on the Stove – the First Cooking Lesson
+The First Cooking Lesson is How to Cook Rice on the Stove Top

 Since rice is a staple for most East Asian and Southeast Asian families, cooking rice is one of the first cooking lessons for a child.
-From an early age, we were taught how to wash the rice and measure the amount of water required.
-Most families have a specific pot used for cooking rice and this can be in any size, depending on the size of the family.
+We learn to wash the rice and measure the amount of water required from an early age.
+Most families use a specific pot for cooking rice and this can be in any size, depending on the size of the family.

 Washing the Rice

 We usually wash and drain the rice several times in the same pot.
 Then, we add and “measure” fresh clear water back into the pot to ensure that the rice is cooked as always.
 The outside of the pot is wiped dry and placed on the stove for cooking.
 It appears as if little thought is given to process but the rice is cooked to perfection each and every time.